c-blake/bu/doc/okpaths.md

-`eval $(okpaths PATH : d rx u)` is useful in shell start-up scripts (like `~/.profile`) where you might assemble a search path or man path or et cetera from a wide variety of "possible locations", but then want to trim the value down to realizable locations (at the run-time of `okpaths`/shell start-up, anyway - login shells can be very long-lived and FS availability dynamic).
+`eval $(okpaths PATH : d rx u)` is useful in shell start-up scripts (like `~/.profile`) where you might assemble a search path or man path or et cetera from a wide variety of "possible locations", but then want to trim the value down to realizable locations.

 This trimming makes `echo $ENVAR` less noisy and may prevent annoying extra, unneeded work during start-up of dependent programs.
 Sometimes this extra work can be quite a lot, (e.g. with a slow NFS automounter), although just running `okpaths` will have to do it at least once.

+Note that the trim is based on availability at `okpaths`/shell start-up-time and login shells can be very long-lived and FS availability dynamic.